 - Spam removal from link results

-See the Webometric Analyst blog for more information and to report bugs.
-Note that these instructions are slightly behind the latest version of Webometric Analyst 2.0 - some of the screen shots will be different.
+The Webometric Analyst blog has more information and bug reports.
+The blog instructions are behind the latest version of Webometric Analyst - some of the screen shots will be different.

-The original LexiURL Searcher was similar to Webometric Analyst but relied heavily upon hyperlink data from Yahoo!
-Search API, a service that Yahoo! discontinued in April 2011.
+The original LexiURL Searcher was similar to Webometric Analyst but used hyperlink data from the Yahoo!
+Search API, which Yahoo! discontinued in April 2011.
 Webometric Analyst 1.0 used IP-based access to Bing but the Bing API changed in 2012 and again in 2016 and 2017.